HydrologicEngineeringCenter/cwms-data-api-client-javascript/clients/javascript/docs/TimeSeriesApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //CwmsAAACacAuth.apiKeyPrefix = 'Token';

-let apiInstance = new CwmsDataApi.TimeSeriesApi();
+let apiInstance = new Cwmsjs.TimeSeriesApi();
 let timeseries = "timeseries_example"; // String | Full CWMS Timeseries name
-let timeSeries = new CwmsDataApi.TimeSeries(); // TimeSeries |
+let timeSeries = new Cwmsjs.TimeSeries(); // TimeSeries |
 let opts = {
   'versionDate': "versionDate_example", // String | Specifies the version date for the timeseries to create.
 If this field is not specified, a null version date will be used.
 The format for this field is ISO 8601 extended, with optional timezone, i.e., 'format', e.g., '2021-06-10T13:00:00-0700[PST8PDT]'.
   'timezone': "timezone_example", // String | Specifies the time zone of the version-date field (unless otherwise specified).
 If this field is not specified, the default time zone of UTC shall be used.
 Ignored if version-date was specified with offset and timezone.
   'createAsLrts': true, // Boolean |
-  'storeRule': new CwmsDataApi.StoreRule(), // StoreRule | The business rule to use when merging the incoming with existing data
-  'overrideProtection': true // Boolean | A flag to ignore the protected data quality when storing data.  \"'true' or 'false'\"
+  'storeRule': new Cwmsjs.StoreRule(), // StoreRule | The business rule to use when merging the incoming with existing data 'overrideProtection': true // Boolean | A flag to ignore the protected data quality when storing data.  \"'true' or 'false'\"
 };
 apiInstance.patchCwmsDataTimeseriesWithTimeseries(timeseries, timeSeries, opts, (error, data, response) => {